You: Alexa?

 Take a pencil and some sort of weight that you can place at the end of the pencil.
 You can take an eraser with a hole in the center.

 Firstly, try moving the pencil left and right on the paper without any weight.
 You will find out that you can move the pencil freely.
 Secondly, add some weight at the end of the pencil and try moving it left and right on the paper.
-You will find out that you need to use some force to move the pencil.
+You will find out that you need to apply some force to move the pencil.

 Sound: